 Starting 20th January 2018, the Tamper Protection passwords can now be retrieved for deleted endpoints and servers from within Sophos Central.
 Follow the steps below to obtain this information:

 Note: The report will display endpoints and servers that have been deleted over the previous 60 days.
-For release, the start date for displaying any deleted endpoints and servers is 09th December 2017.

 If you do not have access to Sophos Central, perform the following steps to disable the Enhanced Tamper Protection:

 Go to HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Sophos Endpoint Defense\TamperProtection\Config and set the Value data of SAVEnabled and SEDEnabled to 0.